lguerran/DNA-methylation-for-classification-methods/README.md

 A total of 1732 methylome samples from patients with neurodevelopmental disorders and healthy controls, covering 13 different classes, have been gathered from 15 public databases.
 Firstly, the processing and selection of the 1000 probes that best differentiate between classes was performed.
 With this information, classification models were evaluated using the Support Vector Machine (SVM) and k-Nearest Neighbor (kNN) algorithms.

 This methodology could be implemented in clinical practice to resolve the diagnosis of these patients.

+The data available in this repository is:
+- General script